OpenFn/docs/adaptors/commcare.md

 :::tip CommCare data export tool

-CommCare also offers a data export tool that can be used to export data from CommCare to a database.This might be ideal for a one-time export of data to a database.
+CommCare also offers a data export tool that can be used to export data from CommCare to a database.
+This might be ideal for a one-time export of data to a database.
 To learn more about the data export tool, see the [CommCare docs](https://confluence.dimagi.com/display/commcarepublic/Data+Exports).